-While an additional \$25.0 million is currently available at our election under the CRG Loan Agreement, the other sources of working capital are not currently assured, and consequently these sources of capital do not sufficiently mitigate the risks and uncertainties disclosed above.
-We have therefore concluded there is substantial doubt about our ability to continue as a going concern through May 10, 2018.
+While an additional \$25.0 million is currently available at our election under the CRG Loan Agreement and an additional \$20.0 million may become available, the other sources of working capital are not currently assured, and consequently these sources of capital may not sufficiently mitigate the risks and uncertainties disclosed above.
+We have therefore concluded, based on the provisions of ASU 2014-15, that there is substantial doubt about our ability to continue as a going concern through August 8, 2018.